Hansoft/DashboardImageExtractor/README.md

 ###Other
 Any software that uses the Hansoft SDK should be run on a machine separate from the one hosting the Hansoft server.

+###Support
+For questions or problems you may contact drakir.nosslin@gmail.com.
+Help is on a availability basis only.

 [LICENSE.md]:https://github.com/Hansoft/DashboardImageExtractor/blob/master/LICENSE.md
 [Hansoft Software Development Kit (.pdf)]:http://www.hansoft.com/wp-content/uploads/2013/06/SDKLA-final-28-Feb-2013-elektroniskt.pdf
 [Visual Studio Express 2013 for Desktop (Windows)]:https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx